schx006/code-sample/bash/backup/README.md

 When everything is OK, you can schedule the `/root/bin/backup.sh` command with `crontab -e`.

+---

-DON'T FORGET to backup GnuPG keys and the other backup parameter in a independant way to be able to restore the backup datas.
+**DON'T FORGET** to backup GnuPG keys and the other backup parameters in a independant way to be able to restore the backup datas.

 For instance, using an USB storage device:
 on the VPS,